 Although the majority of ovarian cysts are incidental findings on physical exam or at the time of pelvic imaging, a detailed medical history with particular attention placed on gynecological history, family history, and physical examination should still be performed at each visit.
 Ovarian cysts can be symptomatic or asymptomatic.
 Symptoms that women may experience include unilateral pain or pressure in the lower abdomen.
 Pain may be intermittent or constant and characterized as sharp or dull.
 If an ovarian cyst ruptures or ovarian torsion is present, the patient may experience a sudden onset of acute severe pain, possibly associated with nausea and vomiting.
 The menstrual cycle can become irregular, and abnormal vaginal bleed may occur.

 On physical examination, palpation of the ovaries on the bimanual exam should help determine location, shape (regular or irregular), size, consistency, level of tenderness, and mobility.
-The ovaries can be difficult to palpate depending on the patient’s body habitus, provider experience, and the patient’s pelvic anatomy; therefore, the pelvic examination has limited ability in diagnosing ovarian cysts.
+The ovaries can be difficult to palpate depending on the patient’s body habitus, provider experience, and pelvic anatomy; therefore, the pelvic examination has limited ability to diagnose ovarian cysts.

 Treatment / Management

-There are several different treatment options available, but ultimately management depends on the age of the patient, menopausal status, the size of the cyst, and whether the cyst has characteristics suspicious for malignancy.
+There are several different treatment options available, but ultimately management depends on the patient's age, menopausal status, the size of the cyst, and whether the cyst has characteristics suspicious of malignancy.
 Unilocular cysts less than 10 cm are usually benign regardless of patient age; therefore, if the patient is asymptomatic, she can be monitored conservatively with serial transvaginal ultrasound since the majority of cysts resolve spontaneously without intervention.
 If a cyst does not resolve after several menstrual cycles, it is unlikely to be a functional cyst, and further workup is indicated.

 Fetal ovarian cysts are caused by hormonal stimulation.
 Also, an association between fetal ovarian cysts and maternal diabetes and fetal hypothyroidism has been found.
 Most fetal ovarian cysts are usually small and involute during the first few months of life and are of no significance.
 These cysts are diagnosed in the third trimester of pregnancy, and most tend to resolve at 2 to 10 weeks postnatally.

-Most pregnancy-associated cysts, corpus luteal and follicular resolve by 14 to 16 weeks of gestation spontaneously allowing conservative management.
-The resolution of cysts is less likely when larger than 5cm or complex morphology.
+Most pregnancy-associated cysts, both corpus luteal and follicular, resolve spontaneously by 14 to 16 weeks of gestation, allowing conservative management.
+The resolution of cysts is less likely when larger than 5cm or with complex morphology.
 Simple cysts smaller than 6 cm have only less than 1% risk of malignancy.

 In women of all ages, endometriomas should have followed up sonograms 6 to 12 weeks after initial imaging, then yearly until surgically removed.
 Dermoid cysts should also have a yearly follow-up with ultrasound until surgical removal.

-Indications for surgery include suspected ovarian torsion, persistent adnexal mass, acute abdominal pain, and suspected malignancy.
-Surgery in pre-menopausal women prioritizes the preservation of fertility, and every attempt is made to remove minimal ovarian tissue.
+Surgical indications include suspected ovarian torsion, persistent adnexal mass, acute abdominal pain, and suspected malignancy.
+Surgery in pre-menopausal women prioritizes fertility preservation, and every attempt is made to remove minimal ovarian tissue.
 Pregnant patients can have cysts that may require surgical management.
 Although laparoscopy is safe in all trimesters of pregnancy, ideally, it is recommended to perform surgery in the second trimester.

-The ovarian cyst has a broad range of differential diagnosis, and these are broadly classified into gynecological and nongynaecological subcategories
+The ovarian cyst has a broad range of differential diagnoses, broadly classified into gynecological and nongynaecological subcategories.

 There are three classic complications of ovarian cysts that commonly present to the emergency department:

-The fifth most common gynecological emergency is ovarian torsion, which is defined as the complete or partial twisting of the ovarian vessels resulting is obstruction of blood flow to the ovary.
+The fifth most common gynecological emergency is ovarian torsion, defined as the complete or partial twisting of the ovarian vessels resulting in obstruction of blood flow to the ovary.
 The diagnosis is made clinically with the assistance of a history and physical examination, bloodwork, and imaging and is confirmed by diagnostic laparoscopy.
 The latest evidence supports a conservative approach during diagnostic laparoscopy, and detorsion of the ovary with or without cystectomy is recommended to preserve fertility.
-Ovarian cysts can also rupture or hemorrhage, with a majority of these cysts being physiological.
+Ovarian cysts can also rupture or hemorrhage, with most of these being physiological.
 Most cases are uncomplicated with mild to moderate symptoms, and those with stable vital signs can be managed expectantly.
 Occasionally, this can be complicated by significant blood loss resulting in hemodynamic instability requiring admission to the hospital, surgical evacuation, and blood transfusion.